Embroidery

 What materials will I need if I want to start doing embroidery?

 You will need a piece of fabric, a hoop, a needle, a pair of scissors and thread of some description.
-I use DMC stranded cotton floss most of the time, as this is really good quality and can be split into strands depending on the thickness of thread you want to use, but many other threads can be used too, including for example machine embroidery thread.
+I use DMC Mouliné stranded cotton most of the time, as this is really good quality and can be split into strands depending on the thickness of thread you want to use, but many other threads can be used too, including for example machine embroidery thread.

 Which needles do you recommend for embroidery?